3 years (BA Geology)

 Please note that there may be no data available if the number of course participants is very small.

 Earth Sciences is the study of the planet we live upon.
-The rapidly-changing scope and nature of the subject is reflected in the course at Oxford, which provides sound and broadly-based scientific training.
+The broad scope and rapidly-advancing nature of the subject is reflected in the course at Oxford, which provides sound and broadly-based scientific training.

 We combine physics, chemistry and biology with geology, geography and palaeontology to answer fundamental questions about the origin, development, and future of the Earth.
 You will be trained in the skills required for the interpretation of rock materials and geological phenomena as well as applying theory and techniques from other disciplines to the study of the Earth and the environment.

-You will be given the opportunity to learn about how our planet works, and address some of the major issues of our times: from the origin of the solar system, the Earth and life, to the climate system and the fate of glaciers and ice sheets.
+You will learn about how our planet works, and address some of the major issues of our times: from the origin of the solar system, the Earth and life, to the climate system and the fate of glaciers and ice sheets.
 The diverse range of courses cover processes from the Earth’s interior, as mapped by seismic waves, to the evolution of the Earth’s crust documented in the rocks at its surface.

 The department has an international reputation, and houses state-of-the-art laboratories and computing facilities.
 Students and academic staff mix and work together.
 Offices and teaching labs are close together creating an atmosphere in which students not only focus on their course, but also get a feel for the discoveries emerging from current research.

-The Earth Sciences course includes several excursions.
+The Earth Sciences course includes several field courses.
 These link closely to material covered in lectures, and convey the practice of geology, geophysics, geochemistry and palaeontology in the field environment.
 This work culminates in an independent project to study and map an area chosen by the student.
-Many of the field excursions take place out of term time.
+Many of the field courses take place out of term time.
+The Department covers the costs of field classes (i.e. travel, accommodation), so that there are no additional charges for students, and provides safety and geological equipment.

 Earth Sciences (Geology)